Detecting the hidden population of low-mass haloes in strong lenses: Discussion

-We find that the addition of multipoles to the lens galaxy model greatly reduces the detectability of the population of low-mass haloes.
+We find that the addition of large amplitude, circular multipoles to the lens galaxy model greatly reduces the detectability of the population of low-mass haloes.
 For the most extreme model, with multipoles $<3$ per cent, the effect is completely destroyed.
 In \citetalias{ORiordan2024} we trained models $\modeltwo$ and $\modelthree$, also used here, with circular multipoles.
 The deflection angle due to the circular multipoles is trivial to calculate, but this formulation adds perturbations in a circular basis to a mass distribution in an elliptical basis, and so for lenses which are far from circular, the mass distribution can become unrealistic.

 Since these models were trained a computationally friendly calculation of the deflection angle in the elliptical basis has been found \citep{Paugnat2025}.
 In this basis, the angular perturbations are less localised and more closely follow the macro structure of the main lens galaxy.
-As \citet{Paugnat2025} show, elliptical multipoles produce smaller flux ratio anamolies in simulated lensed quasars than circular multipoles \citep{Cohen2024}.
+As \citet{Paugnat2025} show, elliptical multipoles produce smaller flux ratio anomalies in simulated lensed quasars than circular multipoles \citep{Cohen2024}.
 It should then be expected that the elliptical multipole perturbations are less degenerate with an individual low-mass halo, although this has not yet been systematically tested.

 The results in \cref{sec:multipoles-results} and the strong dependence on the angular structure allowed in the lens galaxy, however formulated, again underline the need for a comprehensive study of the angular mass-density structure in real lens galaxies.
-Although the use of elliptical multipoles is well motivated by the isophotes of ellitpical galaxies, it is yet unclear whether the isophotes are an indicator of the mass distribution to the accuracy required for dark matter substructure studies.
-For now, the results in \cref{fig:multipoles} and \cref{sec:multipoles-results} can be thought of as presenting the most pessimistic case for low-mass halo population detection, with the reality likely lying somewhere between the $\modelone$ (\cref{fig:lower-bound-detections}) and $\modeltwo$ cases.
+Although the use of elliptical multipoles is well motivated by the isophotes of elliptical galaxies, it is yet unclear whether the isophotes are an indicator of the mass distribution to the accuracy required for dark matter substructure studies.
+Therefore, the results in \cref{fig:multipoles} and \cref{sec:multipoles-results} can be thought of as presenting the worst-case scenario for low-mass halo population detection.
+This experiment would ideally be repeated using elliptical multipoles and a prior informed by measured multipoles in the total mass profiles of real strong lenses, or at least in simulated galaxies.
+Such measurements are currently too few in number to build an accurate prior.
+In such a test, it is likely that the result would lie somewhere between the $\modelone$ (\cref{fig:lower-bound-detections}) and $\modeltwo$ cases, presenting more optimistic prospects for constraining the low-mass halo population.